EBI-Metagenomics/genomes-catalogue-pipeline/README.md

 Step 2.2 + 2.3

 ### Third part (clean-up)
-Copy all outputs to one result folder
+Copies all relevant output to one result folder